rafal9820/9M723-Iskander-missile-trajectory/README.md

 The starting phase is used to give the missile the appropriate speed and angle of inclination so that the missile can reach the appropriate range.

 ![image](https://user-images.githubusercontent.com/118617819/211163858-22f2be8e-9653-4859-9e2c-41fc7bb2e82f.png)
-Fig. 3.2.
-The speed of the 9M723 rocket in the boost phase
+          *Fig. 1.
+The speed of the 9M723 rocket in the boost phase*